markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/letters.md

 from all special characters and spaces, and elements are the letters of the Greek alphabet.

+Statistical variables (`ccontent` and `chars`) instantiated in the previous step are used here.
 This will take some time to process too:

 ```python
 from functions import Counter, DataFrame